-After tooth extraction, our dentist may recommend dental implants.
-A dental implant is a prosthetic tooth root (typically made of titanium) that’s used to support a crown.
+Our dentist in Grand Rapids may recommend dental implants after extracting teeth.
+A dental implant is a prosthetic tooth root made of titanium that supports an abutment and crown.
 Many of our patients appreciate dental implants because they look and function like natural teeth.

 If you have missing teeth, our dentist might recommend an implant to help you maintain good oral health.
 Otherwise, your lower jaw will start to deteriorate and eventually alter the shape of your face.
 The best time to get a tooth implant is immediately after extraction.

 Your teeth are held in place by roots and adjacent teeth.
 This means that when you lose a tooth, nearby teeth are likely to tilt toward the open space, loosen, and eventually fall out.
 Fortunately, dental implants support nearby teeth so you can continue smiling with confidence.

 Dental implants can help you maintain good oral health after losing a tooth.
 In fact, a tooth implant can help you avoid the following consequences:

 - Facial collapse

 - Ill-fitting dentures

 2. You Qualify for a Dental Bridge

 A bridge is comprised of an artificial tooth anchored by crowns on healthy adjacent teeth.
 In other words, a dental bridge “bridges” the gap left by a missing tooth.
 If you aren’t sure whether you qualify for a, call our office to schedule a consultation with our dentist.
 We’d be more than happy to answer any questions you might have.